OPCW: Novichok found on Alexei Navalny samples | DW | 06.10.2020

 "This once again confirms unequivocally that Alexei Navalny was the victim of an attack with a chemical nerve agent from the Novichok group,'' German Chancellor Angela Merkel's spokesman Steffen Seibert said in a statement.

-Seibert said renewed Germany's call on Russia to fully investigate and explain what happened to Navalny.
-He noted that Berlin will discuss next steps in the Executive Council of the OPCW and with the EU partners.
+Seibert renewed Germany's call on Russia to fully investigate and explain what happened to Navalny.
+He noted that Berlin will discuss its next steps in the Executive Council of the OPCW and with EU partners.

 In August, Navalny fell ill on a plane and after spending several days in a Siberian hospital, he was medically evacuated to Berlin's Charite Hospital.